plasticmacaroni/TFTC-Easy-Installer/README.md

 3. ```python easy-installer.py```

 ## Running the script as an exe
-If you'd like to run it as an executable file, you can install pysimplegui with `pip3 install pysimplegui` and then run:
+If you'd like to run it as an executable file, you can install pysimplegui with `pip install pysimplegui` and then run:
 `python -m pysimplegui-exemaker.pysimplegui-exemaker`